GeorgiaData/salesforce/README.md

 Note to Admins: To associate a new field from SalesForce, manually add the field to the FormAssembly form first.
 Then associate in the Connectors section.
 For multi-select fields, copy the fetched option list (countries) within the Connectors section and manually paste the field's options list back into the Build page.

 The new field will need to be "Editable" to the System Administrator role in Salesforce to appear in the "Map Another Field" list in Form Assembly.
-(Go to "Fields & Relations" click the field name and click "Set Field Level Security") to assign to "System Administrator" (Other button also works.)
+(Go to "Fields & Relations" click the field name and click "Set Field Level Security") to assign to "System Administrator" (The button "View Field Accessibility" also works.)

 To load the list for a newly added Salesforce field, click "Go to > Get New Salesforce Objects" in FormAssembly Connections.